porsche-design-system/porsche-design-system/packages/storefront/src/pages/utilities/introduction.md

 ## Porsche Design System - Utilities

-This package contains helpful SCSS functions, mixins and variables.
-Additionally, we provide JavaScript variables, functions and helpers.
+This package contains helpful SCSS & JS variables, functions and helpers.

 ### Install
-It's necessary to have access to the Porsche Design System private NPM registry to be able to install the `@porsche-design-system/utilities` NPM package.
+It's necessary to have access to the Porsche Design System private npm registry to be able to install the `@porsche-design-system/utilities` npm package.
 If you don't have an account yet, please first [read more about getting started as developer](#/start-coding/introduction).

 ```